rackerlabs/design-system/_docs/style/interactive-states.md

 - **Control**: The control is the container of the UI component to which you apply the interactive state.
 - **Emphasis color**: Apply the emphasis color to a primary child element within a control.

-The following list is some of the elements receive emphasis color:
+The following list of elements receive emphasis color:

 - Checks in checkboxes
 - Circles in radios